Well, May came and went like a rocket. Which… well, is good and bad. So, what’s happened in the meanwhile?

 All are invited to continue to grow in intimate prayer with Praise & Worship music and the Sacraments at COR JESU.
 Cor Jesu is a Latin phrase for “Heart of Jesus.”
 It is an opportunity for anyone in the Archdiocese of Milwaukee to continue to encounter Christ through Eucharistic Adoration, Reconciliation, Praise & Worship, and Mass.
 Cor Jesu is hosted by St. Robert’s Parish in Shorewood, WI in their main sanctuary.
 It occurs every Wednesday from 7pm to 9pm.
 Join us for this amazing opportunity of praise!

 I was surprisingly pleased by the Mass, but I had two complaints.
 One, the confessionals need to be more clearly marked as to which is screened and which is face-to-face.
 Do you know how jarring and off-putting it is to walk into a traditional-style confessional, only to be confronted by the entirety of a priest sitting in a folding chair?
 The answer is “VERY!”
-Also, it makes difficult the possibility of confessing while kneeling (which really only makes sense, in my mind.
-It’s such a traditional and iconic posture… to practically require a face-to-face, seated confession is just… it could be better, and it’s really easy to fix).
+Also, it makes difficult the possibility of confessing while kneeling.
 The other is they should just drop the praise and worship malarkey during the adoration.
-The Mass (Novus Ordo, with some Latin elements and a surprising degree of ‘reverence’, ‘smells’, and ‘bells’) was pretty solid, and it, from what I remember, didn’t delve into P&W stuff.
+The Mass (with some Latin elements and some ‘smells and bells’, as they say) was pretty solid, and it, from what I remember, didn’t delve into P&W stuff.
 The adoration hour provided more than enough praise and worship music, and I’m not really sure why it’s needed.
 But, they do get like 100+ people, so… I guess that helps.
-(I’ll continue to dislike it, though!).

 I’ve spent a lot of time in at least two different libraries, and that time spent has led to a number of future blog posts!
 Hooray.
 Some things to look out for… changes to St. Stanislaus (in the 1960s) that I liked, the prayers of the Angelic Warfare Confraternity, my home cathedral of St. John the Evangelist, some background/photos of both my baptismal parish church and my childhood parish church, and some interesting photos and information of the local basilica.
 Local libraries are vast treasures of history.
 We might pretend that everything is available at our fingertips on Google, and while there IS a lot of information floating out there in the world wide web, there’s a lot more that’s inaccessible collecting dust on our local libraries’ shelves!
 Plus, you get that wonderful old book smell as you page through a book older than your grandparents.
 How can you beat that?!
 (Hint: You can’t.)